ApoorvTyagi/NLP_Activities/README.md

 # NLP_Activities

-This Repository includes all activities done in NLP Classes for Winter Semester 2018-19.
+This Repository contains some basic important concepts of NLP